When it comes to OSes for gaming, Windows OS by Microsoft is the most popular option out there.

 - First, we’ll go back to the Registry Editor, by typing regedit in Windows Search Bar

 - Once this file opens, Go to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > services > Tcpip > Parameters >Interfaces

-Once you’ve have correctly match the IP adress of an NIC-ID with your PC’s IP address, you’ll have to create two new D-WORDS (by clicking Edit > New > D-WORD) in that NIC-ID folder.
-Name these D-WORDS as TcpAckFrequency (to send out data packets immediately), TCPNoDelay (for no nagling) and TcpDelAckTicks (to reduce time for acknowledgment message).
+When you’ve correctly matched the IP address of a NIC-ID with your PC’s IP address, you’ll have to create two new D-WORDS (by clicking Edit > New > D-WORD) in that NIC-ID folder.
+Name these D-WORDS as TcpAckFrequency (to send out data packets immediately), TCPNoDelay (for no nagling) and TcpDelAckTicks (to reduce the time for acknowledgment message).
 Set value 1 for the first two and 0 for the last one.

 9. Disable Network Throttling

 Apart from Nagle’s algorithm, windows also have network throttling mechanism which throttles your data packets.
-The reason why there’s such a mechanism in first place, is because processing the data packets is a resource-demanding task.
+The reason why there’s such a mechanism in first place is that processing the data packets is a resource-demanding task.

 But since you need to utilize every drop of power juice we have, it’s better to disable network throttling.